 The spirit typically falls into one of three uniquely distilled categories: oude (“old”), which tends to skew dense and aromatic; jounge (“young”), which only has up to 15 percent malt wine content and is relatively neutral; and korenwijn (“grain wine”), a rara avis variant with a whopping 51 to 70 percent malt wine content.
 If you’re really devoted, there’s even a genever museum in Holland just waiting for your arrival.

 Genever is traditionally served in a tiny tulip-shaped glass for sipping (filled to the very brim, naturally) and is often accompanied by a smorgasbord of sidekick fruity liqueurs or beer.
 When genever and beer show up hand-in-hand in Holland, it’s known as a kopstootje, or “little head-butt.”
 Drinkers clasp their hands behind their back, purse their lips to the glass of genever, sip off the top, then down the rest of the shot in a more traditional one-gulp fashion.
 The beer?
 Just sip it after the show is over.

 “I like 2 ounces of genever, .75 ounces of fresh lime juice and one heaping barspoon of powdered sugar,” says Braden Lagrone, a bartender at Cure in New Orleans.
 “Stir this all up in a Collins glass, add cracked ice, top with three dashes of Angostura, swizzle a little, then garnish with straws and a mint bouquet that has been dusted in powdered sugar.
 Viola!”

 Below are three ways to sample the drink in the United States, ranging from earthy to deeply boozy, no head-butting required.

-Whitechapel’s menu is a love letter to all things gin but also boasts one of the most diverse and impressive selections of genever cocktails in the country, including a whole menu of high-end kopstootje options.
-This cocktail is made up of No. 3 gin, Bols genever, salted licorice liqueur, toasted orgeat, egg white and lemon.
+The menu at Whitechapel in San Francisco is a love letter to all things gin but also boasts one of the most diverse and impressive selections of genever cocktails in the country, including a whole menu of high-end kopstootje options.
+The Holmes' Bonfire is made up of No. 3 gin, Bols genever, salted licorice liqueur, toasted orgeat, egg white and lemon.